AvantMaker/ESP32_AI_Connect/doc/User Guides/2 Basic LLM Chat Implementation.md

 - `setChatTemperature(0.7)`: Controls the randomness/creativity of the responses.
 Lower values (closer to 0) make responses more deterministic and focused, while higher values (up to 2.0) make them more creative and diverse.
 - `setChatMaxTokens(200)`: Limits the maximum length of the AI's response in tokens (roughly 4 characters per token).
 This helps control response size and API costs.
 - `setChatSystemRole("You are a helpful assistant")`: Sets the system message that defines the AI's behavior and personality.

+**Note: The parameters set by the above methods are optional.
+If you do not explicitly configure these parameters, the LLM will use its default values for temperature, max tokens, and system role.**

 ## Step 6: Verifying Configuration with Getter Methods